What Happened to Winn Cabin?

 On a cold and blustery October morning, an intrepid team of MHLC and Heldeberg Workshop volunteers assembled with one purpose: to disassemble.

-The solution came inthe form of our partners at the Heldeberg Workshop, whose mission and commitment to conservation overlap in many ways with that of MHLC.
-With the blessing of the Winn family, volunteers and staff worked over the course of three days to deconstruct the cabin in its entirety and send it off to the Heldeberg Workshop.
+The solution came from our partners at the Heldeberg Workshop, whose mission and commitment to conservation overlap in many ways with that of MHLC.
+With the blessing of the Winn family, volunteers and staff worked over three days to deconstruct the entire cabin and send it off to the Heldeberg Workshop.
 Here the materials will be recycled to support the outdoor educational programming for those up-and-coming birders and naturephiles, as was always the ultimate purpose of the Winn Cabin.

 Next time you pass the spot on the Winn Preserve's green trail (blink and you’ll miss it), pause and give a moment of appreciation for the generosity of spirit of the Winn family and all those who strive to foster a love of nature well into the future.